Colquhoun tartan, German WW2 bunker at the North Sea

 New to kilt wearing

 All your life you have been wearing trousers.
-You just do it without much consideration, if any.
+You just wear them without much consideration, if any.
 But with an "open" garment like a kilt it is different, quite different.
 The way it looks, and the way it feels.
 When you start wearing it out and about you might therefore feel kind of vulnerable and afraid of doing something wrong.
 And yes, there are a few things which need your attention.
 And some others you might fear without reason.

 What if I do something wrong?

 Here we talk casual wear, not national dress.
-Accordingly you can and should forget about most and often rigid rules, apart from a general proper appearance.
+Accordingly, you can and should forget about most and often rigid rules, apart from a general proper appearance.

 And honestly, how likely is it that you shall ever meet an “expert”?
 And should you, how likely do you think it is, that this person should be impolite enough to blame you?